rust-lang/wg-async/src/vision/status_quo/barbara_compares_some_cpp_code.md

 Barbara is recreating some code that has been written in other languages they have some familiarity with.
 These include C++, but also GC'd languages like Python.

-This code collates a large number of requests to network services, with eash response containing a large amount of data.
+This code collates a large number of requests to network services, with each response containing a large amount of data.
 To speed this up, Barbara uses `buffer_unordered`, and writes code like this:

 ```